 The solution many companies have come up with in the past was to send this new agent an email with ~10 documents consisting of policies, seasonal rates, sales material and so on.
 My conversations with these agents tell me this is usually information overload and they rarely actually learn about the product they’re meant to be selling.

 The “get them on the newsletter” mindset is, in my opinion, lazy.
 This is why we regularly recommend travel companies consider a “drip email campaign” as part of their B2B marketing.
-Drip campaigns make sure your agents don’t miss out on any key information and they answer your most common questions up front.
+Drip campaigns make sure your agents don’t miss out on any key information.
+They answer your most common questions up front.
 This may mean an initial introduction email on the day of signing up, another email 3 days later, then weekly emails for the following month.

 Over this time they can learn about your products, see the experiences their customers will be treated to, read testimonials from past guests, understand your policies and so on.